NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Studies behavioral theories and concepts for creating effective organizations.
-Deals with knowledge of individual, group, and organizational processes and variables focusing on people's attitudes and behaviors in organizational settings.
+Emphasizes knowledge of individual, group, and organizational processes and variables regarding people's attitudes and behaviors in organizational settings.
 Presents topics on communication, leadership, motivation, conflict management, socialization, team building, decision making, diversity, ethics, and culture.
 Includes lectures, case studies, oral presentations, written assignments, and group projects.
-May be delivered hybrid and/or online.
 Lab access fee of $32 for computers applies.

 Focuses on moral issues in organizations and the role and importance these have in today's complex business environment.
 Explores the challenges that arise across the spectrum of business activity and studies human conduct in a business context and what constitutes right and wrong.
 Examines issues of ethics as they apply to business entities, managers, shareholders, customers, society, and other consultants.
 Focuses on identifying and solving real world ethical dilemmas in business, and evaluates various individual and corporate decision-making models.

 Covers universal principles of quality assurance management, mechanics of a quality information system, and quality management practices.
 Emphasizes system elements, controls, and fitness for use.
 Includes process charting, quality costing concepts, statistical process control (SPC), sampling, variability, attribute charting, and continuing improvement strategies.
 May be delivered online.
-Lab access fee of $32 for computers applies.
+Lab access fee of $25 for computers applies.
+Software fee of $40 applies.

 Teaches international business, trade and foreign investment, and theories of international trade.
 Studies economic development, international investment and international agencies (government and private) that affect international business by informing, regulating or financing.
 Develops an appreciation of the unpredictable forces of foreign environments.
 Explores how international businessmen respond to these influences.
 Canvas Course Mats $85/McGraw applies

 Discusses today's business environment which requires work in a multi-ethnic setting.
 Overviews critical elements that arise from the various cultural backgrounds which can impact both domestic and international organizations.
 Proceeds from a management point of view with lessons easily derived for the mid-level manager as well as for line personnel.
 Concentrates on managerial communications, negotiations, cultural changes, and management functions.